tracel-ai/burn/burn-book/src/building-blocks/dataset.md

 processing task.
 The data modality can vary depending on the task, but most datasets primarily consist of images, texts, audio or videos.

-This data source represents an integral part of machine learning to sucessfully train a model.
-Thus, it is essential to provide a conveniant and performant API to handle your data.
+This data source represents an integral part of machine learning to successfully train a model.
+Thus, it is essential to provide a convenient and performant API to handle your data.
 Since this process varies wildly from one problem to another, it is defined as a trait that should be implemented on your type.
 The dataset trait is quite similar to the dataset abstract class in PyTorch: